• Skip to primary navigation

 Texture Profiles

-Baba Ganoush tends to be a little more textured with small chunks of eggplant over hummus which is smooth as the chickpeas blend effortlessly.
+Baba Ganoush tends to be a little more textured with small chunks of eggplant, while hummus is smooth as the chickpeas blend effortlessly.

 However, both have a creaminess to them.